Organ Donation and Funerals: What Families Need to Know | NAFD Funeral Directory

 This is one of the most common concerns families have, and it's completely understandable.
 The good news is that an organ donor funeral delay is usually minimal.
 In most cases, the retrieval of organs takes place within 12 to 24 hours of consent being confirmed, and the body is returned to the family — via the hospital mortuary — typically within one to two days.

 Organ retrieval is a carefully planned surgical procedure carried out by specialist transplant teams.
 It is not rushed, and it does not interfere with the funeral director's ability to begin making arrangements.
 In practice, most families find that organ donation adds no more than a day or two to the overall timeline — a very small consideration given the life-saving impact donation can have.
+If you are beginning to plan the funeral itself, our funeral cost calculator can help you understand likely costs from the outset.

 Tissue donation (corneas, heart valves, skin, and bone) can occasionally take slightly longer to arrange, as it can sometimes occur up to 24 hours after death.
 If your loved one has registered as a tissue donor as well as an organ donor, the specialist nurse from NHS Blood and Transplant will explain the likely timescales clearly.

 Does the Body Look Different After Organ Donation?
+What Families Should Know

 Many families worry that their loved one's body will be disfigured or that they won't be able to have an open casket or viewing.
 This fear, while completely natural, is not well-founded.
 Organ and tissue donation is carried out using the same surgical standards as any other operation.
 The transplant team closes all incisions carefully, and the body is treated throughout with profound dignity and respect.